But what is the COVID-19 coronavirus, and what do health experts know about the signs and how to prevent the spread of illness?

 Yes, some coronaviruses, including COVID-19, can be transmitted between people, usually after close contact with an infected patient.
 As with cold or flu viruses, the COVID-19 coronavirus can be spread through coughing and sneezing, close personal contact and touching surfaces that have the virus on them.

-The best way to protect yourself from the spread of coronaviruses is by avoiding close contact with people who are sick, washing hands frequently and avoiding touching your eyes, nose and mouth with unwashed hands.
 Additionally, health experts are recommending safe food practices and avoiding animals and uncooked meat if traveling in affected areas.

 "Anyone who’s sick, if you’re sneezing those droplets, it’s about a 6 feet radius of those droplets traveling out.
 If it lands on surfaces, those surfaces can be contaminated several hours," Dr. Mikatis said.
 "If you think of someone sneezing and then touching a door knob, that’s contaminated, and if you touch that and then you touch your mouth or your nose, you’ve basically infected yourself.
 Be very mindful of not touching face when you’re in public without first washing your hands."